Here are some of my favorite slow living Instagram accounts you should follow for practical tips and inspiration.

 These all include beautiful aesthetics but they’re not purely about visuals.
 Their insightful captions will empower you in daily square-sized pieces to slow down, appreciate the little things and find joy in the everyday.

-Salli’s posts often touch on creativity – whether it’s taking time to appreciate how far we’ve progressed in our work, sharing our creations before we think they’re “good enough,” and other struggles that creatives often face.
+My posts often touch on creativity – whether it’s taking time to appreciate how far you’ve progressed in your work, sharing your creations before you think they’re “good enough,” and other struggles that creatives often face.

 Alyson is the herbalist and slow living advocate behind Earth Star Herbals, a shop offering flower essences for healing.

 Alyson’s Instagram is lush, natural and green, filled with the small details of her rural family life.
 A child watering a garden, a single flower on the windowsill or a rope swing over a pond.

 She writes about “living wildly, simply,” running a low-waste cottage and homesteading.
 And her beautiful captions are filled with simple things that bring joy in difficult times.

 Alyson writes eloquently on growing food as a reclamation to her connection with the natural world, and raising children who run barefoot in the garden and have memories of watching the seasons change.
 Her words are testament to the regenerative powers of nature to heal the pains of racism and oppression.

 Elin is a creative coach and writer exploring the links between slow living and creativity in her bright and beautiful feed with dashes of the Swedish forest.

 From recommendations for leisurely summer reads to thoughts on finding your spark and defining your focus, Elin’s captions are gentle and reflective ways of looking at creativity and following your passion.

 Elin has also been sharing her experiences of creating during the pandemic.
 She shares insights on how to get out of a creative funk and dive deeper into a long-time hobbies.